m-lab/epoxy-images/configs/stage1_mlxrom/README.md

  - `*.appspot.com`
  - `*.storage.googleapis.com`

-To inspect these certifiates, download them and use `openssl` to make them human readable.
+To inspect these certificates, download them and use `openssl` to make them human readable.

 ```